rmack/TwistedHomeManager/README.md

 The following options are supported:

+    Notification:
+    	Quickly change to a new home app
+    	Clear the Notification
+    	Disable the Notification
     Clear Default:
-        This action will take you to the Installed App details; which will allow you to select “Clear Defaults”.
+        This action will take you to the Installed App details; which will allow you to select "Clear Defaults".
 Then hit the back button to get back to THM.
     Set Default:
         This action will bring up a dialog to select an installed Home App and set it as the default.
     Get Home: